SimonShapiro/Graph-Based-Knowledge-Manager/README.md

 7. Fred Jones is a shareholder in XYZ Plc
 8. Mary Jane is a director in XYZ Plc

-The diagram below shows theses assertions mapped out onto a knwoedge graph that is compliant with the conceptual schema above.
+The diagram below shows these assertions mapped out onto a knwoedge graph that is compliant with the conceptual schema above.

 ![Example 1 model](https://github.com/SimonShapiro/Graph-Based-Knowledge-Manager/blob/WithTypedInfoModel/Documentation/example1 model.png)